Esri/inspire_open_data/README.md

 ## Why would you want to use alternative encodings?
 For many use cases, streamlined INSPIRE data are easier to create, use, and share.
 The default encoding for INSPIRE is highly structured complex GML.
 It is widely recognized that due to complex data structures the consumption of INSPIRE data is not easy.[[1]](#referencees) By applying Alternative Encoding rules, the complex data structures are simplified and flattened, resulting in streamlined INSPIRE data (also referred to as simplified INSPIRE data).
 Streamlined INSPIRE data have great potential to improve interoperablity and ease of use within mainstream ICT and GIS applications.

-INSPIRE Action 2017.2 maintenance and implementation work programme [[2]](#referencees) laid the groundwork for Alternative Encoding by defining documentation templates and providing guidance and examples for developing alternative encodings.
+INSPIRE Action 2017.2 Maintenance and Implementation Group (MIG) work programme [[2]](#referencees) laid the groundwork for Alternative Encoding by defining documentation templates and providing guidance and examples for developing alternative encodings.

 ### This body of work
 During action 2017.2, proposals for alternative encodings rules were collected through an open call on the MIG collaboration platform and prioritised by Member State representatives in a survey.
 The results of the survey clearly showed support for GeoJSON as a possible alternative encoding.
 In addition, also simplified GML, database formats (geopackage, PostGIS, ESRI Geodatabase (GDB)) and linked data had significant support.[[3]](#referencees)